timescale/docs.timescale.com-content/faq.md

 ### **Is there a clustered version and how can I try it?** [](clustered)
 We often find that there may be a few different things people are looking for when they ask about support for "clustering":
-* High availability: As a PostgreSQL extension, hot standbys of Timescale can be set up using streaming replication.
+* High availability: As a PostgreSQL extension, hot standbys of TimescaleDB can be set up using streaming replication.
 This is done just as one would do setting up read replicas with vanilla PostgreSQL (although we do not recommend using logical replication).
-* Scale the amount of available storage: Timescale allows you to elastically add disks to scale-up the capacity on a single hypertable.
+* Scale the amount of available storage: TimescaleDB allows you to elastically add disks to scale-up the capacity on a single hypertable.
 * Increase insert rates: Depending on your use case, we have users inserting 100-400K row inserts / second on a single node.